 Dictionary of Historical Allusions and Eponyms

 Jezebel is an example of an eponym, a person whose name has evolved into a common noun or verb.
 In addition to eponyms, the English language is peppered with historical allusions that have become disassociated from their original context.
-How many people realize that the phrase "mad as a hatter" refers to the dementia suffered by Victorian hatmakers, who were poisoned by the mercury used in their craft?
+For example, the phrase mad as a hatter refers to the dementia suffered by Victorian hatmakers, who were poisoned by the mercury used in their craft.

 Dictionary of Historical Allusions and Eponyms

 Jezebel is an example of an eponym, a person whose name has evolved into a common noun or verb.
 In addition to eponyms, the English language is peppered with historical allusions that have become disassociated from their original context.
-How many people realize that the phrase "mad as a hatter" refers to the dementia suffered by Victorian hatmakers, who were poisoned by the mercury used in their craft?
+For example, the phrase mad as a hatter refers to the dementia suffered by Victorian hatmakers, who were poisoned by the mercury used in their craft.

 Dictionary of Historical Allusions and Eponyms